stornu2/OlympicChannelMarsSurveillanceAPI/README.md

 We have added some security and environment control.

-So for everything to work correctly you will need to generate an .env file.
+So for everything to work correctly you will need to generate an .env file (in the same folder you have de .gitnore or de readme).

 In which you will need 2 variables: